The Potential Role of a Hydrogen Network in Europe: Cost benefit of hydrogen network is consistent, and strongest without power grid expansion

 {\nameref{sec:h2}}

-In \cref{fig:sensitivity-h2}, we first compare the total system costs and their composition between the four main scenarios, which vary in whether or not the power grid can be expanded beyond today's levels and if a new hydrogen backbone based on new and retrofitted pipelines can be built.
-Across all four scenarios, the total system costs are dominated by investments in generation from wind and solar and conversion from power to heat (primarily heat pumps) and to hydrogen and liquid hydrocarbons (for transport fuels and as a feedstock for the chemicals industry).
-System costs vary between 764 and 857~bn\euro/a, depending on available network expansion options.
+In \cref{fig:sensitivity-h2}, we first compare the total energy system costs and their composition between the four main scenarios, which vary in whether or not the power grid can be expanded beyond today's levels and whether a hydrogen network based on new and retrofitted pipelines can be built.
+Across all scenarios, the total costs are dominated by investments in wind and solar capacities, power-to-heat applications (primarily heat pumps), electrolysers, and electrofuel synthesis plants (for transport fuels and as a feedstock for the chemicals industry).
+Total energy system costs vary between \minsystemcost~and \maxsystemcost~bn\euro/a, depending on available network expansion options.

-Overall, we find that system costs are not overly affected by restrictions on the development of electricity or hydrogen transmission infrastructure.
-The realisable cost savings are small compared to total system costs, and systems without grid expansion present themselves as equally feasible alternatives.
-The combined net benefit of hydrogen and electricity grid expansion is 93~bn\euro/a; a system without either would be around 12\% more expensive.
+Overall, we find that energy system costs are not overly affected by restrictions on the development of electricity or hydrogen transmission infrastructure, and systems without grid expansion appear as equally feasible alternatives.
+Nonetheless, realisable cost savings range in the order of tens of billions of euros per year.
+The combined net benefit of hydrogen and electricity grid expansion beyond today's levels is \gridbenefitabs~bn\euro/a; a system no further network expansion would be around \gridbenefitrel\% more expensive.
 This limited cost increase can be attributed to the high level of synthetic fuel production for industry, transport, and backup electricity and heating applications.
-The option for a flexible operation of conversion plants, cheap energy storage and low-cost energy transport as hydrocarbons between regions offer sufficient leeway to manage electricity and hydrogen transport restrictions effectively (see \nameref{sec:es}).
+The option for a flexible operation of conversion plants, inexpensive energy storage and low-cost energy transport as hydrocarbons between regions offer sufficient leeway to manage electricity and hydrogen transport restrictions effectively (see \nameref{sec:es}).
+However, regulatory changes would be needed in order to manage the network bottlenecks (see \nameref{sec:policy}).